 Description of pain and injury: ‘Tension in arms and hands, numbness.
 I could not play for longer than 10 minutes and did not play for 2 years because of it.’

-In the video below, Canadian pianist Linda Gould talks about her experiences as a pianist, including her previous serious injury.
+In the video below, Canadian pianist Linda Gould talks about her experiences as a pianist.
+She describes her previous serious hand injury and how it cut short a promising performing career.
 She explains exactly why her DS5.5® keyboard makes such a massive difference for her.